Days Before Election: Macron Campaign Says It Is the Victim of Massive, Coordinated Hacking Campaign

 * excludes all instances of morons running internet-facing PHP sites *cough*wordpress*cough*

 What a tremendous success!
-(Score:1, Flamebait)
+(Score:3, Funny)

 Julian, if you're listening, the check is in the mail.
 It's a bigly check, believe me.
 You're a great guy, many people are saying you're the greatest person to witness the Civil War.
 We're going to make the best prison pen pals, believe me.